Feeds:

 dick_hughesOn May 30, 1967, Hughes was perfect for seven innings against the Reds at Cincinnati.
 Then a string of bad breaks and bizarre plays occurred.
 Hughes struck out 13 in eight innings but took the loss in the Reds’ 2-1 victory.

-A right-hander, Hughes spent nine seasons (1958-66) in the minor leagues.
+A right-hander, Hughes spent nine years in the minors.
 His vision was 20-75 in one eye; 20-300 in the other, according to The Sporting News.

 In 1966, Hughes turned around his career by developing a slider and a no-windup delivery.
 He got his first call to the big leagues with the Cardinals in September 1966.